-In Year 9 Dance students study both conventional and creative/cultural dance techniques.
+Students study both conventional and creative/cultural dance techniques.
 They review and create dance routines including routines for warm up and body alignment.
 Students undertake tasks in choreography, dance styles and costume design.
-Students analysis both live and pre-recoded performances to develop an appreciation of good structure and the skilful uses of dance elements and principles.
+Students' analysis both live and pre-recoded performances to develop an appreciation of good structure and the skilful uses of dance elements and principles.